vDeggial/jquery-marquee/README.md

 Updates:
 -----------

+**Update (2020):**
+I am now maintainer and developer of this plugin.
+I have reworked the code to make it look, feel and work a bit better.
+It works exacly the same as the old pluigin

 **Update (8 Mar 2016):**
 Now plugin have new option: **startVisible** The marquee will be visible in the start if set to `true`.
 Thanks to @nuke-ellington 👍